 To represent the modern version of the tradition the groom could thank the father as he reaches the alter, offering a handshake, high five or a hug and even verbally acknowledging him.

 Some dads aren’t too fussed on talking in front of the crowd or feel they will be too emotional to do so, in this case is certainly acceptable to walk the bride down and take your seat without being asked.

-If desired, the bride can be given away.
+If it's your thing, the bride can be given away.

 The bride may want to walk alone.